Nathan-Amiri/Rittai-Kidou/README.md

-Rittai Kidou is my first game ever made!
+Rittai Kidou is my first game ever made, and features online PvP!

 Created in Unity and coded in Visual Studio 2022